maelfabien/maelfabien.github.io/_posts/2019-2-11-face-detection.md

 ## 3. Real time face detection

 As previously, the algorithm is pretty easy to implement.
-We are also implementing a lighter version by detection only the face.
+We are also implementing a lighter version by detecting only the face.
 Dlib makes it really easy to detect facial keypoints too, but it's another topic.

 ```python
 video_capture = cv2.VideoCapture(0)